 Now that we have discussed the eligibility criteria let me give some tips which can improve your chance of getting better loan amounts at low EMI.

-Taking loans with your wife or son/daughter is a good way of getting better loan amount and lower interest rate.
-Then your Net Monthly Income(NMI) which will be used to calculate the loan eligibility and EMI will be in the borrower's favor.
+Taking loans with your wife or son/daughter is a good way of getting a better loan amount and a lower interest rate.
+Then your Net Monthly Income(NMI) which will be used to calculate the loan eligibility and EMI will be in the borrower's favour.
 For example, if the borrower is earning Rs.
-40000 per month and his wife are earning Rs.40000 per month then the NMI value is Rs.
+40000 per month and his wife is earning Rs.40000 per month then the NMI value is Rs.
 80000.
-This value will reduce when the borrower starts getting only pension i.e. if the pension is Rs.
+This value will reduce when the borrower starts getting only a pension i.e. if the pension is Rs.
 10000 per month then NMI is Rs.
 40000.
 Banks generally calculate EMI for only 60% of NMI.